jakobsitory/04_CPP04_42CC/README.md

 - Understanding the use of pointers and references to base class objects.

 ### **ex01 - I don’t want to set the world on fire**
-The I don’t want to set the world on fire project involves creating a class that simulates a fire-related scenario using polymorphism.
+A class that simulates a fire-related scenario using polymorphism.

 **Key objectives included:**